xykong36/Private-Pilot-Notes/test-prep/2022-Private-Pilot-Test-Prep.md

 * Flaps
 * Ground Effect
 * Wake Turbulence

+### Questions Review

+* 1-11 3212.
+What causes an airplane to pitch nosedown when power is reduced and controls are not adjusted.
+* 1-12 3211-1 center of pressure of a wing affects the aircraft's **aerodynamic balance and controllability**

 ## Chapter 2 Aircraft Systems
 * Reciprocating Engines
 * Ignition and Electrical Systems